 * Comparisons of third party software or libraries

 * Analyses of library metadata for use with technology

 * Project management and communication within the library environment

 * Assessment and user studies

 C4LJ strives to promote professional communication by minimizing the barriers to publication.
 While articles should be of a high quality, they need not follow any formal structure.
 Writers should aim for the middle ground between blog posts and articles in traditional refereed journals.
 Where appropriate, we encourage authors to submit code samples, algorithms, and pseudo-code.
-For more information, visit C4LJ's Article Guidelines or browse articles from the first 18 issues published on our website: http://journal.code4lib.org.
+For more information, visit C4LJ's Article Guidelines or browse articles from previous issues on our website:http://journal.code4lib.org.